Funding opportunity

 Advisory group and project board

-This includes having the expertise and links to guide and support the Centre with regards to aspects like public engagement, EDI, and equitable partnership development.
+This includes having the expertise and links to guide and support the centre with regards to aspects like public engagement, EDI, and equitable partnership development.
 This group will be a mix of academics, stakeholders, and policymakers, and will include a diverse group of people.
-The final membership will be agreed between us and the appointed Centre.
+The final membership will be agreed between AHRC and the appointed centre.
 The group will meet at least three times a year and will use a mix of virtual and in-person meetings.

-The Centre will have to include capacity for organising and supporting the meetings and the costs will be covered by the Centre’s budget.
+The centre will have to include capacity for organising and supporting the meetings and the costs will be covered by the centre’s budget.
 Costs would include travel and subsistence for members attending meetings, as well as any other costs related to hosting the meeting such as venue, technology, and refreshments.
 We would advise budgeting for at least one in-person meeting a year.
-This should be factored into your proposal.
+This should be factored into your application.

-We anticipate reducing to frequency of the meetings to bi-monthly or quarterly after the start up period but will discuss with the appointed Centre.
+We anticipate reducing the frequency of the meetings to bi-monthly or quarterly after the start up period but will discuss with the appointed centre.
 The meetings will use both virtual and in-person settings.
-We will be responsible for running this board, but the Centre will need to budget for travel for the project lead to join at least two in person meetings at the UKRI office in Swindon per year.
+We will be responsible for running this board, but you will need to budget for travel for the project lead to join at least two in person meetings at the UKRI office in Swindon per year.

 Expertise and capability

-You need to demonstrate that you have the right people from across the arts and humanities and social sciences, where relevant, and that your proposal can deliver the resources needed including developing the people, producing the research, and creating the infrastructure needed.
+You need to demonstrate that you have the right people from across the arts and humanities and social sciences, where relevant, and that your application can deliver the resources needed including developing the people, producing the research, and creating the infrastructure.

 We expect to see interdisciplinary teams which extend across the arts and humanities and social sciences and beyond, and there must be strong leadership and expertise in both the arts and humanities and social sciences.